SwitchbackTech/compass-docs/docs/Contribute.md

 ## Setting Expectations

-I've been both a thankless contributor and an overwhelmed maintainer.
-I don't want that to happen to you here, so I'm sharing more context about me and the project.
-I hope this helps you decide on your level of investment.
+I'm sharing more context about me and the project to help you decide on your level of investment in this project.

-From Fall 2023 - Spring 2024, I'll be working with a client full-time as a Software Engineer.
-My off-hours creative work will be spent making high-quality YouTube videos.
-I may carve out a few hours here and there to work on Compass, but I don't expect to make much progress.
-I don't know what I'll do after the contract ends.

-That means that my responsiveness to PRs and GitHub issues will likely be inconsistent.

-I'm open to handing this off another maintainer, but only after you've been consistent and have a long-term plan for the project that I'm aligned with.

-For that reason, I suggest viewing the Compass repository as a live boilerplate / template rather than a steady project.
-It provides the foundation for a calendar app, which you can use to reference or fork.
-It solves a lot of the headaches that come with launching a production-ready calendar app.
-That said, it still has many limitations and imperfections.
+For better or worse, I refuse to stop working on Compass.
+However, I'm currently working full-time as a Software Engineer for another company, which means it might take me a few days to get back to you.

+### Timeline

+In the short-term, I'm focused on making Compass more stable and easier to use.

+In the medium-term, I'll add some low-effort features that'll make Compass stand out from the competition.

+Long-term, I want to turn Compass into a bootstrapped business that operates for decades.

+### What's in it for you

+What I can't currently offer to contributors:

+- 💰 Compensation
+- Immediate responses

+What I guarantee:

+- 🏆 Recognition (GitHub, changelogs, etc)

+What I'm open to offering:

+- 📝 Recommendation letter / reference for your next job (upon request)

 If you're still interested in making the project better, thank you in advance!!
-Although I can't promise consistency, I'll always appreciate and credit your contributions.

 ## Next Steps